EldritchElli/SDW/tags.md

 ### Loud

-Makes a lot of noise attracting attention to a location specified in the text on use. if you are within Near range you become Deafened.
+Makes a lot of noise attracting attention to a location specified in the text on use. if you are within within Range 5 you become Deafened.

 ### Silent